Best Texas Bass Fishing

 4. Toledo Bend Reservoir, Texas – Map

 Inhibiting east Texas and Louisiana, Toledo Bend Reservoir is so big there are many places to start.
-The reputation for producing quality black bass has made Toledo Bend’s popular with recreational and professional tournament fishermen alike as one of the best bass lakes.
+The reputation for producing quality black bass has made Toledo Bend’s popular with recreational and professional tournament fishermen alike as one of the best Texas bass fishing lakes.

 Toledo Bend is in Lake Country; the area is rich in angling but also in history.
 It has a state historic site, a championship golf course, two state parks, and over 35 resorts and accommodations—so many rewarding experiences to make you a memorable trip to east Texas.